Searching ...

 A growing population signals that a place has desirable perks and advantages.
 It may be a thriving job market, affordable housing, or a combination of factors.
 On the other hand, leaving an area is usually a sign of economic depression or another significant challenge to having a safe, healthy lifestyle.

 Pennsylvania has about four million more people than Virginia, but it is also a larger state by about 4,000 sq mi.
-However, Virginia ranks as the 15th fastest-growing state based on the 2020 Census data.
-Pennsylvania was on the other side of the line, losing around 0.2% of its population.
-Not a hugely significant number, but still on the opposite side of the spectrum from fast-growing Virginia.
+However, Virginia ranks as the 8th fastest-growing state in 2022 based on numeric growth.

 Loudoun County led the way in population growth for Virginia.
 It’s growing quickly because people are looking for more affordable housing in Northern Virginia.
 This county is just outside the DC Metro along the Potomac River.